 The gastric bacterium H. pylori colonizes the stomachs of around half the human population and can lead to the development of gastric cancer.
 It is usually acquired in childhood and persists life-long, despite a strong inflammatory defence reaction in the gastric mucosa.
 Such inflammation is normally beneficial, as it kills invading pathogens and is then resolved.
 In the case of H. pylori, however, the inflammation never manages to eliminate the invader, and instead persists for decades – which is a driving force in the development of ulcers and cancer.
 While many persistent bacteria rely on preventing immune detection, persistence in the midst of acute inflammation is a highly unusual feat for a pathogen, and so far it has been completely unclear how Helicobacter is able to do this.

 Now researchers at the Max Planck Institute for Infection Biology in Berlin have found that by extracting cholesterol from host cell membranes, H. pylori breaks down a vital component needed to assemble the receptors for interferons.
-These cytokines are key signalling molecules for summoning the adaptive immune system to the infected mucosa – and their absence generates a niche where the bacteria can survive while the inflammation continues unabated in the surrounding area.
+These cytokines are key signaling molecules for summoning the adaptive immune system to the infected mucosa – and their absence generates a niche where the bacteria can survive while the inflammation continues unabated in the surrounding area.

 While gastritis and gastric ulcer disease used to be put down to stress and dietary factors, it was discovered in the 1980s that the actual culprit is infection with a bacterium, H. pylori.
 This pathogen is now classed as a type I carcinogen by the WHO, as it is the major risk factor for development of gastric carcinoma.
 Attempts to develop a vaccine against H. pylori have been unsuccessful and the new results provide the first potential explanation for these failures: H. pylori blocks the signal that would allow infected cells to summon help from the immune system.